AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/eb1c707b-df44-4eb5-b71b-493e7f815888)

 VRDUS can require a lot from your computers resources.
 60+ FPS is recommended for good tracking precision and accuracy.
 Make sure your PC settings don't effect performance to much for comfortable gameplay.
 Limiting lights, and extra cameras in the scene can free up memory and increase FPS.
 You should have no lag.
+There is a performance option you can check in-game if you are struggling with reaching 60+ FPS.

 Launch Options